- ICAF Chair: José Alaniz (University of Washington)

 - Academic Director: Toph Marshall (The University of British Columbia)

-- Fundraising Coordinator: Mark Heimermann (University of Wisconsin - Milwaukee)
+- Promotions Coordinator: Mark Heimermann (University of Wisconsin - Milwaukee)

-- Promotions Coordinator: Qiana Whitted (University of South Carolina)
+- 2016 Site Liaison: Qiana Whitted (University of South Carolina)

 José Alaniz, Associate Professor in the Department of Slavic Languages and Literatures and the Department of Comparative Literature (adjunct) at the University of Washington - Seattle, published his first book, Komiks: Comic Art in Russia (University Press of Mississippi) in 2010.
 His articles have appeared in the International Journal of Comic Art, the Comics Journal, Ulbandus, Studies in Russian and Soviet Cinema and Kinokultura, as well as the anthologies Russian Children’s Literature and Culture (Routledge, 2007), Other Animals: Beyond the Human in Russian Culture and History (University of Pittsburgh Press, 2010) and The Cinema of Alexander Sokurov (I.B.
 Tauris, 2011).
 In 2009 he edited a symposium on Czech comics for IJOCA.
 His research interests include Death and Dying, Disability Studies, Cinema, Eco-criticism and Comics Studies.
 His current projects include a study of disability in American superhero comics and a history of Czech comics.